 Dementia is caused by damage to or changes in the brain.
 Things that can cause dementia include:

 - Strokes, tumors, or head injuries.
-After Alzheimer's disease, strokes are the most common cause of dementia.
 This type of dementia is called vascular dementia.

 - Diseases, such as Parkinson's disease, dementia with Lewy bodies, and frontotemporal dementia.